bilalbajou/product_management/README.md

 # Project Title

 Product Manager is a web application built with Laravel, Inertia.js and Vue.js.
-It allows users to manage products, categories, and suppliers.
+It allows users to manage products